MaxFishman/CALARTS-ICOM-SPRING-2026/FINAL-PROJECT.md

 ***💯 Grading Breakdown (100 Points Total)***

-Correct use of HTML (structure, tags, syntax)	15
+Correct use of HTML (structure, tags, syntax)	15 \

-CSS styling and responsive design	15
+CSS styling and responsive design	15 \

-JavaScript functionality	10
+JavaScript functionality	10\

-Contact form (styled + functional)	10
+Contact form (styled + functional)	10\

-Embedded media and iframe	10
+Embedded media and iframe	10\

-Google Analytics integration	10
+Google Analytics integration	10\

-Use of semantic HTML + accessibility	10
+Use of semantic HTML + accessibility	10\

-Typography: headings, fonts, lists, emphasis	10 Project completeness and project presentation	10
+Typography: headings, fonts, lists, emphasis	10\

-🔥 Bonus Challenges (+10 Points Max)
+Project completeness and project presentation	10\

-Links to an external site.
+🔥 Bonus Challenges (+10 Points Max)\

-Add a dark/light mode toggle
+Add a dark/light mode toggle\

-Build a slideshow or popup/lightbox window
+Build a slideshow or popup/lightbox window\

-Use CSS variables for theme styling
+Use CSS variables for theme styling\

-Include a 404 Not Found page
+Include a 404 Not Found page\

-Use a custom favicon
+Use a custom favicon \

 ***🎤 Final Presentation to the Class***